What was Taylor Hawkins' Net Worth?

 While the Foo Fighters were on break, Hawkins played in a cover band, Chevy Metal, that played lesser-known tracks by ZZ Top, Aerosmith, Deep Purple, Van Halen, Queen, and Black Sabbath.
 Chevy Metal continues to play county fairs and Los Angeles area pizza places.
 Foo Fighters bandmate Chris Shiflett now plays guitar for Chevy Metal, and Dave Grohl also makes occasional appearances in the band.

 During his time with the Foo Fighters to date, Hawkins has been a part of eight albums: There Is Nothing Left to Lose (1999), One by One (2002), In Your Honor (2005), Echoes, Silence, Patience & Grace (2007), Wasting Light (2011), Sonic Highways (2014), Saint Cecilia (2015), and Concrete and Gold (2017).
 Posthumously, Hawkins won three Grammy awards with the Foo Fighters in April 2022.
-The Foo Fighters announced their first album since the death of Hawkins titled But Here We Are set to release in June of 2023.
+The Foo Fighters announced their first album since the death of Hawkins, titled But Here We Are set to release in June of 2023.

-Hawkins has also been part of the documentaries Back and Forth, Sound City, and the HBO series Sonic Highways which was released in conjunction with the Foo Fighters' album of the same name.
+Hawkins has also been part of the documentaries Back and Forth, Sound City, and the HBO series Sonic Highways, which was released in conjunction with the Foo Fighters' album of the same name.

-Hawkins' band Taylor Hawkins and the Coattail Riders released their most recent album, Get the Monkey, was released in November 2019.
+Hawkins' band, Taylor Hawkins and the Coattail Riders released their most recent album, Get the Monkey, was released in November 2019.
 It features guest vocals from a number of singers, including LeAnn Rimes, who sings on the track "C U In Hell."
-Rimes and Hawkins live in the same neighborhood and their kids go to the same school.
+Rimes and Hawkins live in the same neighborhood, and their kids go to the same school.
 He asked her one day if she wanted to sing on the "psychedelic stoner rock song" he was recording for the new album.
 Much to his surprise, she said yes.
-Rimes reportedly recorded the track by singing while laying on the floor of the studio.
+Rimes reportedly recorded the track by singing while lying on the floor of the studio.
 The album also includes vocals by Perry Farrell of Jane's Addiction — one of Taylor's high school favorites.
 Farrell sings on "I Really Blue It."

 With Hawkins' multiple side projects, especially the ones where he's the frontman, it begs asking if the drummer for one of the most famous rock bands was really just a frustrated frontman.
 In an interview about his latest album, he said: "Am I a frustrated frontman?
 Yes, on a certain level."